 Nickname: Full name is Albert James Freed

-Stations: WKST New Castle, Pa., WKBN Youngstown, Ohio, WAKR Akron, Ohio, WJW, WXEL-TV Cleveland, WINS, WABC New York, KDAY Santa Monica, Calif., KNOB Los Angeles, WQAM Miami
+Stations: WKST New Castle, Pennsylvania, WKBN Youngstown, Ohio, WAKR Akron, Ohio, WJW, WXEL-TV Cleveland, WINS, WABC New York, KDAY Santa Monica, California, KNOB Los Angeles, WQAM Miami

 Nickname: The Big Kahuna